TillWege/Website/src/content/project/df.md

 # Idea
 The goal for this course was learn the basics of digital fabrication.
 This was achieved by completing a series of assignments in which we were tasked with using the different methods.
 For our final project we were given the opportunity to use the skills we learned to create a project of our own choosing.
 I decided to create a game console that would be able to play the classic game "Snake".
 The console would be based on an ATtiny microcontroller and would be made using the skills I learned during the course.

 I choose to create a game console because I wanted to create something that would be fun to use and easy to understand.
-The game "Snake" was chosen because it is a simple game that is easy to implement and a well known classic.
+The game "Snake" was chosen because it is a simple game that is easy to implement and a well-known classic.

 Throughout the course this idea went through multiple different iterations.
 The initial version of this idea can be found [here](https://wegetill.de/assignment/df-1/).